This comic is for adults only, right?

 .
 The Britonum War starts.
 A young Ryuken

-is sent down to Earth with his teams, and
+is sent down to Earth with his team.
+He

-he is the only one to make it out alive
+is the only one to make it out alive as

 .
 Sometime at this point, Grail attempts